arunavo4/gitea-mirror/docs/quickstart.md

 ## Initial Configuration

-1. Log in with the default credentials:
+1. Upon first access, you'll be prompted to create an admin account:
-   - Username: `admin`
+   - Create your username and password
-   - Password: `password`
+   - This will be your administrator account

 2. Go to the Configuration page